 The PDPA applies to any “data controller” that collects, uses, or discloses personal data of Thai residents.

-The PDPA does however exempt from the requirements of the PDPA government agencies, credit bureaus, parliamentary bodies, and data collected in the public interest.
+It exempts government agencies, credit bureaus, parliamentary bodies, and data collected in the public interest from the requirements of the law.

 The PDPA also applies to a “data processor”, i.e. an entity which handles personal data on behalf of a data controller.